muon-rw/mmc-upgrade-guide/README.md

 # Upgrading an existing Medieval MC 1.20.1 Forge world to v27
 *Why do I have to do this?*

-Unfortunately, due to worldgen incompatibilities causing corruption over time, some crucial worldgen mods had to be removed in this version.
+Unfortunately, due to worldgen incompatibilities causing corruption over time, some worldgen mods had to be removed in this version.

 This means existing worlds won't load by default.